Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • draft certificate information for all exiting students, including Statements of Achievement and Statements of Participation (see Section 3.3.4: Recording Statements of Achievement and Statements of Participation)

-• Folios must provide annotated evidence for every Statement of Achievement, organised within curriculum organisers, and for every Statement of Participation
+• folios must provide annotated evidence for every Statement of Achievement, organised within curriculum organisers, and for every Statement of Participation.

 Responding to QCIA verification feedback

-• QCIA Draft certificate feedback
+• QCIA draft certificate feedback

-• QCIA Evidence of achievement feedback.
+• QCIA evidence of achievement feedback.

 Written advice is provided about: